Which Leadership Style Best Fits Your Team?

 Think of a narcissistic leader who makes decisions without listening to anyone.
-He or she strikes fear into everyone who passes by.
+They boss everyone around and strike fear into everyone who passes by.
 People quit.
-The leader bosses everyone around.
 Morale and productivity drop.

-That leaves you with an obvious question: Why would anyone ever want to use this leadership style?
+That begs an obvious question: Why would anyone ever want to use coercive leadership?

 As such, Goleman has very strict recommendations for coercive leadership: